-c.
-High Quality Homework Help.
+7. High Quality Homework Help.

-- 1. High Quality Homework Help is required to begin by September 12, 2016, and end no earlier than May 19, 2017. - 2.
+- i.
+High Quality Homework Help is required to begin by August 28, 2017 for middle/high school sites and September 11, 2017 for K5/K8 school sites. - ii.
 The School and Provider will offer a minimum of 30 minutes of high quality homework help four days per week based upon individual participant needs.
 Regular communication with the School's day staff regarding participant needs, and a quiet, appropriate space in which participants can receive assistance with homework assignments must be established.

-d.
-Youth Recreation Programs.
+8. Youth Recreation Programs.

-- 1. The School and Provider will develop and operate a Youth Recreation Program which exposes participants to activities in: the arts (dance, drama, pottery, music, etc.); sports and fitness (activities designed to get kids moving and physically active, as well as discussions on health and nutrition); cooperative learning games (non-competitive in nature); games that provide opportunities to practice basic academic skills such as chess, checkers, puzzles and word games; and experiences that build on a wide diversity of cultural and ethnic groups.
-Youth Recreation Programs are required to begin by September 12, 2016, and operate for a minimum of 30 minutes per day, four days a week, and end no earlier than May 19, 2017. - Sports Physical Activity & Recreation for Kids (SPARK) Curriculum Elementary and K-8 Sites. - i.
+i.
+The School and Provider will develop and operate a Youth Recreation Program which exposes participants to activities in: the arts (dance, drama, pottery, music, etc.); sports and fitness (activities designed to get kids moving and physically active, as well as discussions on health and nutrition); cooperative learning games (noncompetitive in nature); games that provide opportunities to practice basic academic skills such as chess, checkers, puzzles and word games; and experiences that build on a wide diversity of cultural and ethnic groups.
+Youth Recreation Programs are required to begin by August 28, 2017 for middle/high school sites and September 11, 2017 for K5/K8 school sites and operate for a minimum of 45 minutes per day, four days a week, and end no earlier than May 18, 2018.

+- Sports Physical Activity & Recreation for Kids (SPARK) Curriculum Elementary and K-8 Sites. - i.
 As part of the regular schedule of recreation programming, all elementary and K-8 sites must facilitate the SPARK curriculum for all participants ages 5-14 for a minimum of 45 minutes per group.
-SPARK sessions must be offered weekly, beginning September 26, 2016 and ending no earlier than May 19, 2017. - ii.
-One staff member from each elementary and K-8 site must attend a SPARK training in Fall 2016 and requested follow-up trainings throughout the academic school year.
+SPARK sessions must be offered weekly, beginning September 11, 2017 and ending no earlier than May 18, 2018. - ii.
+One staff member from each elementary and K-8 site must attend a SPARK training in Fall 2017and requested follow-up trainings throughout the academic school year.
 MPS Recreation may require identified staff to attend refresher trainings as needed. - iii.
 Attendance records must be documented in APlus for all individual SPARK activities.
 Evaluations provided through the curriculum must be completed and submitted as requested by MPS.

-e.
-Family Involvement.
+10. Family Involvement.